If you are thinking of buying a family caravan read our list of 10 things that you might want to consider before you buy.

 They are trying to create a home from home that can be towed by a great many cars.
 This means people want a lot, but it needs to be light.

 Materials have to be light.
 However, they need to be tough for a family of active kids!

-Fortunately, Casper has held up well, though don’t expect your caravan to be a sturdy as a house.
+Fortunately, Casper has held up well, though don't expect your caravan to be as sturdy as a house.

-There are a couple of additions I would make to the interior of Casper.
+I would make a couple of additions to Casper's interior.
 Both of these are easy DIY jobs.